vortex-5/ddwrt-bwmon/README.md

 4. From your ssh terminal type: `cd /opt/`.
 5. Either download the tool directly from your router's ssh prompt type: `wget https://github.com/vortex-5/ddwrt-bwmon/raw/master/bwmon.tar.gz`.
 Alternatively you can download the file above and copy it to your usb flash drive.
 6. Extract the installer package from your router's ssh prompt type: `tar -xzvf bwmon.tar.gz`.
-7. Fix the permissions on your router type: `cd /opt/bwmon/` followed by: `sh install.sh`.
+7. Fix the permissions on your router type: `cd /opt/bwmon/ && sh install.sh`.
 8. Set the automount script on the router (Under your router's web gui's Services -> USB) to point to `/path/bwmon/startup.sh` to autostart this script on mount or just run the startup.sh script manually if you don't wish to start on system bootup.
 9. Visit `http://your_router_ip/user/bwmon.html` to view your stats.